Medical expert of the article

 Note:

-- Insufficiency of the organ (or system) or immunodeficiency state preceded the current hospitalization.
+- Organ (or system) failure or immunodeficiency preceded the current hospitalization.

-- Immunodeficiency status is determined if: (1) the patient received therapy that reduces protective forces (immunosuppressive
+- An immunodeficiency state is defined if: (1) the patient has received therapy that reduces the immune system (immunosuppressive

-- therapy, chemotherapy, radiation therapy, long-term steroids or short-term high-dose steroids), or (2) has diseases that suppress the immune function, such as malignant lymphoma, leukemia, or AIDS.
+- therapy, chemotherapy, radiation therapy, long-term steroid use, or short-term high-dose steroid use), or (2) has diseases that suppress immune function, such as malignant lymphoma, leukemia, or AIDS.

-- Hepatic failure if: there is liver cirrhosis, confirmed by biopsy, portal hypertension, episodes of bleeding from the upper digestive tract in the background of portal hypertension, previous episodes of hepatic insufficiency, coma or encephalopathy.
+- Liver failure if: there is liver cirrhosis confirmed by biopsy, portal hypertension, episodes of bleeding from the upper gastrointestinal tract against the background of portal hypertension, previous episodes of liver failure, coma or encephalopathy.

-- Cardiovascular failure is class IV according to the New York classification.
+- Cardiovascular failure - class IV according to the New York classification.

-- Respiratory failure: if there is a restriction of breathing due to chronic restrictive, obstructive or vascular diseases, documented chronic hypoxia, hypercapnia, secondary polycythemia, severe pulmonary hypertension, respiratory dependence.
+- Respiratory failure: if there is respiratory limitation due to chronic restrictive, obstructive or vascular diseases, documented chronic hypoxia, hypercapnia, secondary polycythemia, severe pulmonary hypertension, ventilator dependence.

 - Renal failure: if the patient is on chronic dialysis.

-- High scores on the APACHE II scale are associated with a high risk of mortality in the ICU.
+- High APACHE II scores are associated with a high risk of mortality in the ICU.

 - The scale is not recommended for use in patients with burns and after coronary artery bypass grafting.